dvsekhvalnov/jose-jwt/README.md

 Library is fully FIPS compliant since v2.1

 ## Which version?
-- v3.0 and above additionally targets `netstandard2.1` to leverage better .net crypto support on \*nix system and enable more supported algorithms.
+- v3.0 and above additionally targets `netstandard2.1` to leverage better .net crypto support on *\*nix* systems and enable more supported algorithms.
 All new features will most likely appear based on given version.

 - v2.1 and above added extra features support for .NET461+ and coming with 3 version of binaries (`NET4`, `NET461` and `netstandard1.4`).